 Get a hands-on experience touring the fields, and sampling a couple of roasts.
 Then, roast and pack your own custom bag of beans to take home with you.
 Tours run most mornings and afternoons and last two to three hours.

 This farm offers three different coffee tours, but the best of the three is the high-end tasting, where they walk guests through the complexities of coffee in all its varieties.
 It’s a 90-minute experience, with limited availability (call to find out when the tour is being offered), and very strict rules.
 These folks are so serious about their coffee that they request that all participants come completely free of scent – no perfume, cologne, aftershave, body lotion, or sunblock allowed.

 Costa Rica's Central Valley: The Golden Bean

 Mention Costa Rican coffee to any coffee aficionado (if you’re not one yourself), and you’ll quickly learn that the small Central American country is known for producing high quality beans.
 Coffee, known locally as the “golden bean”, is an important part of Costa Rican history, and today, the country produces around 1% of the world’s coffee – most of it Arabica.
 In fact, for 30 years, it was illegal to grow any other coffee varietals here.
-To protect the reputation and quality of their coffee exports, in 1989, the government prohibited the cultivation of the robusta plant – a ban lifted just this year, in February.
+To protect the reputation and quality of their coffee exports, in 1989, the government prohibited the cultivation of the robusta plant – a ban lifted in February 2018.